 You still have chances at elective rotations, or a regional-specific residency, or job programs (the types that favor you over someone outside the state), outside of where you go to school.

 But here’s why else it (probably) doesn’t matter:

-For that last point you can check out the National Resident Matching Program (NMRP’s) data if you don’t believe me!
+if you don’t believe that last point you can check out the National Resident Matching Program (NMRP’s) data and see for yourself.
+It’s all out there in the public realm.